codewars/docs/content/getting-started/registering.md

 ![languages board](./img/registering_01_choose_language.png)

-Choose whatever language you like, want to learn, or are familiar with: "I want to improve my skills with functional programming, and I already know a bit if Java, so I choose Scala as my initial language".
-Here you can pick any available language.
-Your selection does not determine anything yet, and you will always be able to choose another language later, if you wish.
+Choose whatever language you like, want to learn, or are familiar with.
+Here you can pick any language available, and it will be used to present you your very first, introductory challenge.

 ## Your first challenge

-After selecting the language, you are presented with your very first challenge.
-It's an entry level task which you need to solve to prove your dedication and commitment to learning, and prove yourself worthy of training among CodeWarriors.
-It should not be difficult, let's see...
+It's an entry level task which you need to solve to prove your dedication and commitment to learning.
+Let's see...

 ![first task](./img/registering_02_multiply_initial.png)